-This essentially means that you share the same broad traits and tendencies as 25% of the entire population, have commonalities with a further 50%, while you may struggle to deal with the remaining 25%, who are polar opposites to you.
+This means you likely share key traits with 25% of the population, have some overlap with another 50%, and may naturally clash with the remaining 25%—those who are your behavioural opposite.

 What is a “High Green” Result?